Skip to content

 Continue exploring

-Approval Workflows See how sensitive actions run with reviewer checkpoints, policy checks, and execution history.
-Finance Controls Explore four-eyes control, exception handling, and governed recovery paths for finance teams.
-Audit Trails See how case-linked evidence, denied paths, and execution logs stay attached to one record.
+Next product path Approval Workflows See how sensitive actions run with reviewer checkpoints, policy checks, and execution history.
+Related path Finance Controls Explore four-eyes control, exception handling, and controlled recovery paths for finance teams.
+Related path Audit Trails See how case-linked evidence, denied paths, and execution logs stay attached to one record.

 Related reads